JUAN GABRIEL VÁSQUEZ

 The Art of Being Human: Why We Read (and Write) Novels

-Humans are storytelling animals.
-The narratives that make up what we call literature have helped us for centuries to understand others and ourselves; in fact, they have helped define us as a species.
-Today, this mysterious activity—the reading of fiction—does not seem to hold the central place it once did.
-What consequences could this have?
-What have centuries of reading about people who don’t exist left us with?
-What happens to us when we read fiction, and how do we use it to interpret the world?
+Humans are storytelling beings.
+The narratives that make up what we call literature have, for centuries, helped us understand others and ourselves—shaping some of our most significant social and political achievements.
+Yet today, the mysterious act of reading fiction seems to have lost the central role it once held.
+What are the consequences of this shift?
+What have centuries of reading about people who never existed taught us?
+What happens within us when we engage with fiction, and how do we use it to make sense of the world?